asabil/raven-erlang/README.md

 ```

 The raven application itself needs to be configured using the application's environment, this is
-generally done in app.config or sys.config:
+generally done in app.config or sys.config.

+It will accept either the individual config components:

 ```erlang
 {raven, [